 - The content at the root level should reflect that

-/content-guide/should make it easy to find
+/our-style/should make it easy to find

 Conversely, the user should be able to remove a level from the path and end up at the parent of the original content.

 Paths should be designed to be sensible for the user, not to reflect

 internal technical or bureaucratic structure.
 For example, filename

 .php should be avoided as they reflect the internal